A partnership of the National Park Service and the United States Forest Service.

 GETTING THERE

-The John Muir Wilderness is accessible from both sides of the Sierra Nevada.
+The John Muir Wilderness is approachable from both sides of the Sierra Nevada.
 Most visitors, however, enter from the east at various points along highway 395, from the town of Mammoth at the north end down to Whitney Portal above Lone Pine at the south end.
 See the sidebar for public transportation options.

 WILDERNESS PERMITS